lucatorep/ScEnSor-Kit-Scripts/README.md

 # ScEnSor-Kit-Script

-_NOTE._ This script was used to analyse data coming from the BioLector I. Example of the script output can be found here:
+_NOTE._ This script was used to analyse data coming from the BioLector I. Example of the script output can be found in "Script_Output" folder or in the following publication:

 Getting started: